AN/SPY-1: Description

 The first production model of the SPY-1 series is SPY-1, which forms the baseline configuration of all subsequent SPY-1 radars.
 SPY-1A has four antenna arrays in two separate deckhouses, with each antenna array containing 148 modules.
 Each module contains up to 32 radiating elements and phase shifters, and modules are paired to form transmitting and receiving sub-arrays, which are grouped into 32 transmitting and 68 receiving arrays.
 Transmitting arrays are driven by eight transmitters, each with four crossed-field amplifiers (CFAs).
 Each CFA produces a peak power of 132 kW.
 There are 4,096 total radiators, 4,352 receivers, and 128 auxiliary elements on each antenna array.
 The power requirement of SPY-1A is four times that of the AN/SPS-48.
 The AN/UYK-7 computer controls SPY-1.

 SPY-1A is a development of SPY-1, resulting from the deployment of SPY-1-equipped USS Ticonderoga off the Lebanese coast.
 It was discovered that the false alarm rate was high because the radar would pick up swarms of insects and clutter from mountainous terrain.
 The solution was to allow the operator to change the sensitivity profile of radar by periodically reducing attenuation, and setting threat and non-threat sectors according to changing environment.
 The result was more efficient utilization of resources.
 About 10% of the software totaling thirty thousand lines were rewritten to accommodate the necessary upgrade.
 In 2003, the U.S. Navy donated a SPY-1A antenna to the National Severe Storms Laboratory in Norman, Oklahoma, making it one of the first stationary phased arrays used in weather forecasting.
-The Multifunction Phased Array Radar was decommissioned and removed in 2016.
+This Multifunction Phased Array Radar was decommissioned and removed in 2016.

 SPY-1B adopts VLSI, resulting in increased performance and reduced size and weight.
 For example, the electronic cabinets area was reduced from 11 to 5, with the corresponding weight reduced from 14700 lb to 10800 lb, and separate digital modules are reduced from 3,806 to 1,606.
 A 7-bit phase shifter replaced the 4-bit phase shifter in earlier models, with the corresponding weight of phase shifters in the face of the antenna reduced from 12000 lb to 7900 lb, and a reduction of the side lobe by 15 dB.
 There are 4,350 radiators with two side lobe cancellation antennae, each with two elements, and the radar uses eleven 16-bit microprocessors.
 The ability to counter steep diving missiles was improved with more energy at higher elevations or longer pulse.